-Line 4-Adjustments to Adjusted Gross Income
+Line 5-Adjustments to Adjusted Gross Income

-If you entered an amount on line 3, you must refigure certain income and deductions based on adjusted gross income.
+If you entered an amount on line 3 or line 4, you must refigure certain income and deductions based on adjusted gross income.
 These are:

-- The special allowance for passive activity losses from rental real estate activities.
+• The special allowance for passive activity losses from rental real estate activities.

 - Taxable social security benefits.

 - IRA deductions.

 - Excludable savings bond interest.

-- The exclusion of amounts received under an employer's adoption assistance program.
+- The exclusion of amounts received under an

+- employer's adoption assistance program.

+- Student loan interest deduction.

-For purposes of figuring the adjustment to each of these items, your adjusted gross income is increased by the amount on line 3.
-Do not take into account any NOL carryback from 1998 or later.
+For purposes of figuring the adjustment to each of these items, your adjusted gross income is increased by the total of the amounts on line 3 and line 4.
+Do not take into account any NOL carryback from 1999 or later.

-Generally, figure the adjustment to each item of income or deduction in the order listed above and, when figuring the adjustment to each subsequent item, increase adjusted gross income by the total adjustments you figured for the previous items.
+Generally, figure the adjustment to each item of income or deduction in the order listed above and, when figuring the adjustment to each subsequent item, increase or decrease adjusted gross income by the total adjustments you figured for the previous items.
 However, a special rule applies if you received social security benefits and deducted IRA contributions.
 Use the worksheets in Pub.
 590, Individual Retirement Arrangements (IRAs), to refigure your taxable social security benefits and IRA deductions under the special rule.

-Enter on line 4 the total adjustments made to the listed items.
+Enter on line 5 the total adjustments made to the listed items.
 Attach a computation showing how the adjustments were figured.

-Line 5-Adjustment to Itemized Deductions
+Line 6-Adjustment to Itemized Deductions

 Individuals.
+Skip this line if, for the applicable carryback year:

+1. You did not itemize deductions, or

+2. The amounts on Schedule B, line 3 and line 4 are zero.

-Skip this line if, for all applicable carryback years, you did not itemize deductions.
-Otherwise, first complete lines 9 through 33 for the carryback year(s) that you itemized deductions.
-Then, enter on line 5 the amount from:
+Otherwise, complete lines 10 through 34 and enter on line 6 the amount from:

+Line 34, or

-- Line 33, or - Line 12 of the worksheet on page 6, whichever applies.
+• Line 12 of the worksheet on page 6, whichever applies.

 Estates and trusts.
-Recompute the miscellaneous itemized deductions deducted on Form 1041, line 15b, and any casualty or theft losses claimed on Form 4684, line 18, by substituting modified adjusted gross income (see below) for the adjusted gross income of the estate or trust.
-Subtract the recomputed deductions and losses from the deductions and losses previously claimed, and enter the difference on line 5.
+Recompute the miscellaneous itemized deductions deducted on, or as previously adjusted for, Form 1041, line 15b, and any casualty or theft losses claimed on, or as previously adjusted for, Form 4684, line 18, by substituting modified adjusted gross income (see below) for the adjusted gross income of the estate or trust.
+Subtract the recomputed deductions and losses from the deductions and losses previously claimed, and enter the difference on line 6.

-Modified adjusted gross income.
+Modified adjusted gross income for estates and trusts.
 For purposes of figuring miscellaneous itemized deductions subject to the 2% limit, modified adjusted gross income is figured by adding the following amounts to the adjusted gross income previously used to figure these deductions:

-- 1. The amount from line 3, Schedule B of Form 1045, and - 2.
-The exemption amount from Form 1041, line 20 (line 21 for 1997).
+1. The total of the amounts from lines 3 through 5 of Form 1045, Schedule B,

+2. The exemption amount shown on, or as previously adjusted for, Form 1041, line 20 (line 21 for 1997), and